Attributes

 Case Study: The D&D Skill System

-In D&D fifth edition, a character has a six core abilities: strength, dexterity, charisma, intelligence, wisdom and constitution.
+In D&D, a character has a six core abilities: strength, dexterity, charisma, intelligence, wisdom and constitution.
 Each of these is a number between 0 and 20.

 All of a character’s skill abilities are determined by these six core abilities by first deriving an ability modifier, determining proficiency and adding a bonus if applicable.